 To find out how long your stay at a drug and alcohol rehab in Crawley is likely to last, give our team a call on 0800 088 66 86

 Cocaine is a very powerful stimulant most commonly snorted through the nose or injected with water.

 It produces a euphoric effect in users and can trigger psychological dependencies quickly after consuming only a few times.

-Most people who consume cocaine build up a strong tolerance and become addicted by trying to recreate their first-time experience.
+Most people who consume cocaine or crack cocaine build up a strong tolerance and become addicted by trying to recreate their first-time experience.

-Cocaine is a very dangerous drug and can cause a wide range of physical and mental problems.
+Cocaine is a very dangerous drug and cocaine addiction can cause a wide range of physical and mental problems.

 Heroin Rehab In Crawley

 Heroin is a very addictive drug and can cause irreversible changes to the body and brain.